“Blood Clots and Black Holes”

 “Max,” Jules murmured.
 “What about her?”

-“You really think if the Master-General finds out about her and her significance to the case, she’ll be willing to leave her in your care?”
+“You really think if the Master-General finds out about her, she’ll be willing to leave her in your care?”

 “I’m sure the Master-General will understand, given my particular abilities, that I’m the best person to take care of Max.”